 Jessica: Tell us about the tournament that is in your name – how it came to be and your feelings about this honor when it happened.

 Ynze: The tournament is something that relates to my activities for the local football, or soccer club for some forty years.
 Coaching, watching and facilitating youth playing soccer, and being able to have fun playing soccer as well as other sports sure was great.
 Children have always been important in my life.
 I used to be a goalkeeper myself when younger, hence being most interested in coaching young goalkeepers.

 Ynze: Right now?
 I am ninety-three years old.
 I would do another Hurtigruten cruise in Norway, it is spectacular and beautiful.
 If possible I would love to do a trip visiting all the Steam Pumping stations in Holland.
 My background with Shell and on boats is being a Steam Engineer.

 Jessica: What is one of your favorite quotes (or lines) that inspires you?

-Jessica: Happy Mother’s Day and thanks again for this interview.
-I wish you the best with all you do in the future.
+Jessica: Happy Father’s Day and thanks again for this interview.
+All the best to you.

 For anyone who would like to contact Ynze, please do so through his son, Rob at: email@example.com.